Nationally Recognised Training

 State Licensing Requirements

 Licensing (where required) is managed by state governments.
-After completion of the course, participants must submit their statement of attainment to the appropriate state licensing board to obtain their license.
+In those states where licensing is required, after completion of the course, participants must submit their statement of attainment to the appropriate state licensing board to obtain their license.

-In Queensland, anyone wanting to qualify for a Commercial Operator’s License (known previously as the ACDC License or Agricultural Chemicals Distribution Control License) must complete the Chemical Accreditation course and Control Weeds.
+In Queensland, anyone wanting to qualify for a Commercial Operator’s License (known previously as the ACDC License or Agricultural Chemicals Distribution Control License) must complete the Chemical Accreditation course and Control Weeds course.
 The Chemical Accreditation course must be completed before doing the Control Weeds course.

-For more information on licensing requirements in Queensland contact Department of Agriculture, Fisheries and Forestry, phone 07 3087 8112, or the DAFF call centre on 132 523.
+For more information on licensing requirements in Queensland check their website or contact Department of Agriculture, Fisheries and Forestry, phone 07 3087 8112, or the DAFF call centre on 132 523.